iniyanijoseph/DuckieAndTheSearchForTheGoldenGoose/main.typ

 What happens if we join them together?

 The *union* of these friends forever?
+//Make a huge U shape which surrounds all of them
 ==
 We get set "K" with all of them!